MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/deploy-two-node-clustered-file-server.md

     For more information about how to set up your network adapters, see [Prerequisites](#prerequisites).

 - The servers in your cluster must use Domain Name System (DNS) for name resolution.
-You can also use he DNS dynamic update protocol.
+You can also use the DNS dynamic update protocol.

 - All servers in your cluster must be in the same Active Directory domain.
 Your servers should also have the same domain role, either as a member server or domain controller.
 We recommend you use the member server role.